Jackie Wilson: Personal life

 Wilson converted to Judaism as an adult.
 He recorded a version of Lew Pollack and Jack Yellen's famed Jewish-themed song "My Yiddishe Momme" in New York in November 1960.

 Wilson had a reputation for being short-tempered and promiscuous.
-In her autobiography, Patti LaBelle accused Wilson of sexually assaulting her backstage at a Brooklyn theater in the early 1960s.
+In her autobiography, Patti LaBelle accused Wilson of sexually assaulting her backstage at Brooklyn's Brevoort Theatre in the 1960s.

-On February 15, 1961, in Manhattan, Wilson was shot and seriously wounded by a woman named Juanita Jones.
-Jones was one of his girlfriends, and she shot him in a jealous rage after he returned to his Manhattan apartment with another woman, fashion model Harlean Harris, an ex-girlfriend of Sam Cooke.
-Wilson's management supposedly concocted the story about her being a jealous fan to protect Wilson's reputation.
-They claimed that Jones was an obsessed fan who had threatened to shoot herself, and that Wilson's intervention resulted in his being shot.
-Wilson was shot in the stomach; the bullet resulted in the loss of a kidney, and lodged too close to his spine to be removed.
+On February 15, 1961, in Manhattan, Wilson was shot and seriously wounded by Juanita Jones, one of his girlfriends, who shot Wilson in a jealous rage when he returned to his Manhattan apartment with another woman; fashion model Harlean Harris, an ex-girlfriend of Sam Cooke (and later Wilson's second wife).
+Wilson's management supposedly concocted the story about her being a zealous fan in order to protect Wilson's reputation.
+They claimed that Jones, obsessed with Wilson, had threatened to shoot herself and that the singer's intervention resulted in him being shot.
+Wilson was shot in the stomach; the wound resulted in the loss of a kidney, and the bullet lodged too close to his spine to be removed.

-In early 1975, during an interview with author Arnold Shaw, Wilson maintained it actually was a zealous fan he did not know who shot him.
-"We also had some trouble in 1961.
+In early 1975, during an interview with author Arnold Shaw, Wilson maintained that he was actually shot by a zealous fan that he did not know.
+Wilson stated: "We also had some trouble in 1961.
 That was when some crazy chick took a shot at me and nearly put me away for good..."
 No charges were brought against Jones.

-Legal problems
+Legal troubles

 In 1960, Wilson was arrested and charged with assaulting a police officer when fans tried to climb on stage in New Orleans.
-He assaulted a policeman who had shoved one of the fans.
+Wilson assaulted a policeman who had shoved one of the fans.

-In 1964, Wilson jumped from a second floor window at Kiel Auditorium in St. Louis to avoid being arrested after a show.
-His arrest stemmed from a default of a $2,200 contract judgement in which he failed to appear at The Riviera Club in 1959.
-He was caught by the police and jailed for a day before he posted a $3,000 bond.
+In 1964, Wilson jumped from a second-floor window at Kiel Auditorium in St. Louis to avoid being arrested after a show.
+His arrest stemmed from a default of a $2,260 civil judgment relating to his failure to appear at the Club Riviera in 1959.
+Wilson was caught by the police and jailed for a day before posting a $3,000 bond.

 In March 1967, Wilson and his drummer, Jimmy Smith, were arrested in South Carolina on "morals charges"; the two were entertaining two 24-year-old white women in their motel room.